Mark Ryden: The Snow Yak Show

 In 2009, Ryden's exhibition "The Snow Yak Show" was shown at the Tomio Koyama Gallery in Tokyo.
-In this exhibition his compositions were more serene and suggestive of solitude, peacefulness and introspection.

 The Gay 90s: Olde Tyme Art Show

-In 2010, "The Gay 90s: Olde Tyme Art Show" debuted at Paul Kasmin Gallery in New York.
-The central theme of the show referenced the idealism and sentimentalism of the 1890s while addressing the role of kitsch and nostalgia in our current culture.
-Here Ryden explores the line between attraction and repulsion to kitsch.
+In 2010, "The Gay lord 90s: Olde Tyme Art Show" debuted at Paul Kasmin Gallery in New York.
+The central theme of the show referenced the idealism and sentimentalism of the 1890s while addressing the role of kitsch and nostalgia in current culture.
+Ryden explored the line between attraction and repulsion to kitsch.
 According to The New York Times, "Ryden’s pictures hint at the psychic stuff that pullulates beneath the sentimental, nostalgic and naïve surface of modern kitsch."

 The Tree of Life

 Ryden's The Tree of Life painting was included in the exhibition "The Artist's Museum, Los Angeles Artists 1980-2010" at The Museum of Contemporary Art, Los Angeles (MOCA).
-The exhibition showcased artists who have helped shape the artistic dialogue in Los Angeles since the founding of MOCA over 30 years ago.
-Ryden hung on the same wall as Robert Williams.
+The exhibition showcased artists who helped shape the artistic dialogue in Los Angeles since MOCA's 1980 founding.

 The Gay Nineties Olde Tyme Music

-On May 13, 2014, Ryden released an album entitled The Gay Nineties Olde Tyme Music: Daisy Bell, featuring Tyler, the Creator, "Weird Al" Yankovic, Katy Perry, Stan Ridgway of Wall Of Voodoo, Danny Elfman, Mark Mothersbaugh of Devo, Nick Cave, Scarling., Kirk Hammett of Metallica, and Everlast, all giving a different rendition of the same song, "Daisy Bell (Bicycle Built for Two)."
+On May 13, 2014, Ryden released an album titled The Gay Nineties Olde Tyme Music: Daisy Bell, featuring Tyler, the Creator, "Weird Al" Yankovic, Katy Perry, Stan Ridgway of Wall Of Voodoo, Danny Elfman, Mark Mothersbaugh of Devo, Nick Cave, Scarling., Kirk Hammett of Metallica, and Everlast.
+All performed a different rendition of the same song, "Daisy Bell (Bicycle Built for Two)."
 The proceeds from the signed and limited edition record benefited Little Kids Rock, a nonprofit that supports musical education in disadvantaged elementary schools.

 Whipped Cream

-A two-act ballet titled Whipped Cream premiered at the Segerstrom Center for the Arts in Costa Mesa, California, in March 2017, for which Ryden developed costumes and sets.
-The ballet was created by world-renowned choreographer Alexei Ratmansky for the American Ballet Theatre.
+Ryden developed costumes and sets for a two-act ballet titled Whipped Cream, which premiered in March 2017 at the Segerstrom Center for the Arts in Costa Mesa, California.
+The ballet was created by choreographer Alexei Ratmansky for the American Ballet Theatre.
 It is a story about a young boy who overindulges at a Vienna pastry shop and falls into a surreal delirium.
 With libretto and music by Richard Strauss, the ballet, originally titled Schlagobers, was first performed by the Vienna State Opera in 1924.

+The Mark Ryden x Barbie Collection

+In 2022, it was announced that Ryden had designed a series of limited-edition Barbies and accessories for Mattel.
+Mattel Creations and Kasmin Gallery held an exhibition of Ryden's work and the dolls from November 11 to December 12, 2022.
+Also on display was Ryden's first depiction of Barbie, a 1994 oil painting of a girl praying to Barbie, titled Saint Barbie.